 The scope attribute is a space-delimited list of scope values indicating the required scope of the access token for accessing the requested resource.
 The scope attribute MUST NOT appear more than once.
+The scope value is intended for programmatic use and is not meant to be displayed to end users.

 If the protected resource request included an access token and failed authentication, the resource server SHOULD include the error attribute to provide the client with the reason why the access request was declined.
-The parameter value is described in Section 2.4.1.
-In addition, the resource server MAY include the error_description attribute to provide a human-readable explanation, and the error_uri attribute with an absolute URI identifying a human-readable web page explaining the error.
-The error, error_description, and error_uri attribute MUST NOT appear more than once. [[add language and encoding information to error description if the core specification does]]
+The parameter value is described in Section 3.1.
+In addition, the resource server MAY include the error_description attribute to provide developers a human-readable explanation that is not meant to be displayed to end users.
+It also MAY include the error_uri attribute with an absolute URI identifying a human-readable web page explaining the error.
+The error, error_description, and error_uri attribute MUST NOT appear more than once.